bee-queue/bee-queue/README.md

 - Call `done` exactly once
   - Use `done(err)` to indicate job failure
   - Use `done()` or `done(null, result)` to indicate job success
+    - `result` must be JSON-serializable (for `JSON.stringify`)
 - Never throw an exception, unless `catchExceptions` has been enabled.
 - Never ever [block](http://www.slideshare.net/async_io/practical-use-of-mongodb-for-nodejs/47) [the](http://blog.mixu.net/2011/02/01/understanding-the-node-js-event-loop/) [event](http://strongloop.com/strongblog/node-js-performance-event-loop-monitoring/) [loop](http://zef.me/blog/4561/node-js-and-the-case-of-the-blocked-event-loop) (for very long).
 If you do, the stall detection might think the job stalled, when it was really just blocking the event loop.

 #### Queue.checkStalledJobs([cb])

 #### Queue.close([cb])
+Closes the queue's connections to Redis.

 ## Job